-If so, our general asthma advice for parents might not always match what’s going on for you and your child.
-Here we look at some of the extra issues you might face and the support you and your child might need.
-We also suggest ways to make life easier.
+Here, we look at some of the issues you might face and the support you and your child might need to make life easier.

-Parents of children with severe asthma tell us they sometimes:
+Parents of children with severe asthma have told us they:

-- need to stay in hospital with their child or take time off to take their child to specialist appointments
+- need to stay in hospital with their child or take time off for appointments

 - have to get up extra early on school days to make sure their child takes all their medicines in time